mickfuzz/phd4/_posts/thesis_chapters/2023-12-2-Literature_review.md

 _Specifically in RQ1 terms  - what does authentic mean.
 A bit of what does agency mean which is followed in chapter three._

 Identify types of barriers / obstacles and address pedagogies which address then?
 Because of the community focus of the study, but the relevance of new curriculum the lit review spans different community perspectives / scopes.

+- What is learner agency
+  - definitions of agency and education
+  - what is agency in this context?

 - Coverage of wider pedagogical frameworks focused on participants to develop agency in an evolving community.